ianozsvald/notes_to_self/README.md

 * (stupid niche) writing a custom distributed Agg `dd.Aggregation(name="sumsq", chunk=lambda s: s.aggregate(func=lambda x: np.sum(np.power(x, 2))), agg=lambda s: s.sum())` is a pain in the arse - this calculates a sum of squares on a grouped series

+# Conda

+* `conda config --show` to list all config
+* `conda info` to list general configuration
+* prefer channel_priority to be strict https://conda-forge.org/

 # Shell